Gaussian and non-Gaussian fluctuations for mesoscopic linear statistics in determinantal processes: Modified Circular Unitary Ensembles

-This suggests that at any scale $\delta>\alpha$ we should have the same limit theorem for the modified CUEs as for the mesoscopic CUE and the sine process.
-We can prove formula (\ref{CUE_variance}) in the same way we got proposition~\ref{thm:CUE_Poisson} but the argument is quite technical and it becomes really sophisticated if we are interested in computing the limits of the higher-order cumulants.
-A better approach consists in deducing the CLT from Soshnikov's theorem~\cite{Soshnikov_00a} by proving that the cumulants of a given linear statistics have the same limit regardless of the shape $\Psi$ of the modified CUE.
+This suggests that at any scale $\delta>\alpha$, we should have the same limit theorem for the modified CUEs as for the mesoscopic CUE and sine process.
+We can prove formula (\ref{CUE_variance}) in the same way we obtained theorem~\ref{thm:CUE_Poisson} but the argument is already quite technical and becomes really sophisticated if we are interested in computing the limits of the higher-order cumulants.
+A better approach consists in deducing the CLT from Soshnikov's theorem~\cite{Soshnikov_00a} by proving that the cumulants of a given linear statistics have the same limits regardless of the shape $\Psi$ of the modified CUE.

-\begin{theorem} Consider a modified CUE with correlation kernel $(\ref{modified_CUE_1}-\ref{modified_CUE_2})$ and let $f\in H^{1/2}_0(\R)$.
+\begin{theorem} Consider a modified CUE with correlation kernel $(\ref{modified_CUE_1}-\ref{modified_CUE_2})$ and let $f\in H^{1}_0(\R)$.
 For any scale $1 \ge \delta >\alpha >0$, the linear statistics $\Xi f_\delta$ converges in distribution to a Gaussian random variable with variance $\|f\|_{H^{1/2}}^2$. \end{theorem}

 \proof Let us decompose